PyJobShop/PyJobShop/docs/source/setup/getting_help.md

 ## Submitting a bug report

 Open a new issue in the repository, using the "Bug report" template.
 To limit the amount of time needed to triage your problem, please do the following:

 - Include a short, self-contained code snippet that reproduces the problem.
 - Specify the version information of the `pyjobshop` installation you use.
   You can do this by including the output of `pyjobshop.show_versions()`:

     ```python
     import pyjobshop
     pyjobshop.show_versions()
     ```

-    In your report.
+    Include that output in your report.
     You can run this from the command line as:

     ```shell
     python -c 'import pyjobshop; pyjobshop.show_versions()'